 Offline maps created by the on-demand workflow are stored in an unpacked mobile map package.
 When your app goes into the field, you will need to open the map directly from this mobile map package downloadDirectory stored on your device.
 See Open an offline map for more information.

-Once you have obtained the AGSGenerateOfflineMapParameters, you can set any of their properties to control the offline map content.
+After you have obtained the AGSGenerateOfflineMapParameters, you can set any of their properties to control the offline map content.
 For example:

 - The map's max and min scale